-Your Primary Care Partners health providers know that you are concerned about the spread of Coronavirus (COVID-19) in our region and want you to know that we are working closely with local, state, and federal public health agencies, as well as our own health care professionals, to ensure that we remain prepared as this situation evolves.
+Your Primary Care Partners health providers know that you are concerned about the spread of Coronavirus (COVID-19) in our region and want you to know that we are working closely with local, state, and federal public health agencies, as well as our own health care professionals, to ensure that we remain prepared at all times.

 What You Can Do to Keep You and Your Family Safe: